gardusi/spotify-deduplicate/README.md

 ## How to Use

-1. Clone the project and run `npm i` on the root folder
+1. Clone the project and run `yarn` on the root folder

 2. Get your Spotify credentials at the [Register Your App](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) tutorial

 3. Rename .env.example to .env and replace the configurations with your credentials and target playlists (pay attention to spaces!)

-4. Get the server up by running `node app.js`
+4. Get the server up by running `yarn start`

 5. Access the server at `localhost:8888`.
 Spotify will guide you to log into the application